 As mentioned in the upgrade instructions, generate a new configuration file and apply the necessary changes to fit your installation.
 There have been changes in the configuration file; starting from the old one would be a source of errors or confusion.
 Specifically, pay attention to:

-• new settings remote_addr_variable and url_scheme_variable which you may need to modify in setups with other servers in front of Kallithea.
-See https://kallithea.readthedocs.io/en/stable/setup.html#proxy-setups.
+remote_addr_variableandurl_scheme_variablewhich you may need to modify in setups with other servers in front of Kallithea.
+See https://kallithea.readthedocs.io/en/stable/setup.html#proxy-setups.the setting

 There are also some minor database migration steps.